Many metals form ionic bonds when they react with non-metals. Compounds formed due to inoic bond are known as ionic compounds.

 Ca ⇨ Ca+ + + 2e−

-Negative ion: A negative ion is formed because of gain of electron.
+A negative ion is formed because of gain of electron.
+When an atom gains an electron, it gets an extra electron compared to the number of protons in it.
+Due to this, there is an extra negative charge.
 Some examples are given below.

 Chlorine gains one electron in order to achieve stable configuration.
 After loss of one electron chlorine gets one negative charge over it forming chlorine ion.